Quick & Easy Recipes

 • 1 avocado, diced

-1. In a glass jar, whisk together the soy sauce, pineapple juice, brown sugar, ketchup, shallots, garlic, ginger, and a pinch of chili flakes.
-Pour 1/3 of the sauce over the chicken and let sit 15 minutes or up to overnight in the fridge.
+1. In a glass jar, whisk together soy sauce, pineapple juice, brown sugar, ketchup, shallots, garlic, ginger, and red pepper flakes.
+Pour 1/3 of the sauce over the chicken and let sit 15 minutes or overnight in the fridge.

-2. Meanwhile, make the salsa: combine all ingredients in bowl.
+2. Make the salsa: combine all salsa ingredients in a bowl and set aside.

-3. Heat the oil in a large skillet over medium-high heat.
-Add the chicken, cook 5 minutes until cooked through on both sides.
-Reduce the heat to medium and pour in the remaining soy sauce mix.
-Cook until the sauce glazes the chicken and begins to caramelize, about 5 minutes.
-Remove from the heat and stir in the cilantro.
+4. Heat oil in a large skillet over medium high heat.
+Add chicken and cook 5 minutes until cooked through.
+Reduce heat to medium and pour in remaining sauce.
+Cook until the sauce glazes the chicken and caramelizes, about 5 minutes.
+Remove from heat and stir in cilantro.

-4. Serve the chicken over rice and spoon the salsa over the chicken.
-Sprinkle on the diced avocado and a squeeze of lime.
+5. Serve chicken over coconut rice and spoon pineapple salsa over the top.
+Add diced avocado and a squeeze of lime.

 Honey Garlic Shrimp, Corn, and Avocado Bacon Salad